 Our Top Home Warranty Recommendations

-When it comes to a quality home warranty, American Home Shield, Select Home Warranty and Choice Home Warranty are industry leaders.
+When it comes to a quality home warranty, American Home Shield and Select Home Warranty are the industry leaders.
 Take a deeper look at the coverage offered by each provider below.

 American Home Shield

 American Home Shield (AHS) is a leading provider within the home warranty industry, serving customers throughout the continental United States and Hawaii for more than 50 years.
 The company offers three plans and helps customers easily track their claims through its online status tracker.
 Additionally, AHS allows homeowners to use a pre-approved service technician that’s outside of their network.

 Select Home Warranty offers coverage to homeowners in 50 states.
 The provider has three affordable home warranty plans and offers new customers two months free when they purchase a 14-month plan.